Report on Risks and Opportunities

-We are part of a complex, global business world and is there fore exposed to a multitude of external and internal influences.
+We are is part of a complex, global business world and are therefore exposed to a multitude of external and internal influences.
 Every business decision is therefore based on the associated risks and opportunities.

 The objective of our risk management activities is to recognize, assess and manage risks early on and to implement appropriate measures to minimize them.
 The responsibilities, objectives and processes of risk management are described in our internal risk management guidelines.
 The business heads, managing directors of our subsidiaries, and the heads of Group functions are specified as employees with responsibility for risks.
 The group of consolidated companies for risk reporting purposes is the same as the group of consolidated companies for the consolidated financial statements.
 Every six months, the risk owners assess their risk status and report their risk portfolio to Risk Management.
 We use special risk management software in the context of these activities.

 Likewise, risk-mitigating measures are reported and assessed.
 The effectiveness of these measures and the planned implementation time frame are monitored by Group Risk Management.
 The residual risk after the implementation of these measures is presented in the internal risk report as net risk.

 Group Controlling & Risk Management forms the organizational framework for risk management and reports directly to the Group Chief Financial Officer.
 Group Risk Management uses the information reported to determine the current risk portfolio for the Group, presenting this in a report to the Executive Board, the Supervisory Board and the Finance Committee with detailed explanations twice per year.
 Furthermore, significant changes in the assessment of the risks already known and new significant risks can be reported at any time and are communicated to the corporate bodies on an ad hoc basis.